samoyed-health-foundation/website/site/content/databases/q-and-a.md

 \[[TOP](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#TOP)\]

-### 6. Once I enter my animal\'s DNA and information in the Bank, will its personal information ever become public?
+### 6. Once I enter my animal's DNA and information in the Bank, will its personal information ever become public?

-No. If a researcher has had success, he/she may publish a scientific paper, which may refer to animal\'s by the researcher codes.
+No. If a researcher has had success, he/she may publish a scientific paper, which may refer to animal's by the researcher codes.
 The owner or the dog can never be identified.
 However, when the owner filled out the original paperwork for the Bank, they may permit a researcher to contact them for further information on that animal.
 Also, from time to